AbnerTeng/LaTeX-templates/README.md

 - **preamble/general_preamble.tex**
   - General settings like math, figure, table, geometry, TikZ, etc...

+## Beamer

+Beamer is a $\LaTeX$ document class for creating slides for presentations.

+To use the Beamer template, you can simply copy the `beamer/beamer.tex` file to your project directory.
+Also, the pre-defined preamble `beamer_preamble.tex` is included in the `preamble` directory.

+> Note that this template is specially designed for students in National Chengchi University (NCCU).

 ## Useful Pre-defined commands

 - Python code block: